 Everyone has a bucket list of places they’d like to visit, things they’d like to see, experiences they’d like to have.
 I’m no different.
 Sometimes I think I may have left it too late, my original plan was to have a dream trip with the money from a savings plan that matures when I am 55, but now I am disabled I’m not sure that will happen.
-I still hold on to my dream though and I thought it would be nice to share with you some of my trip ideas.
+I still hold on to my dream though and I thought it would be nice to share with you some of my Amazing trips ideas.

 1. Northern Lights